 The Israelite leaders and elders “saw the God of Israel.… They beheld God.… The appearance of Yahweh’s splendor [was] like consuming fire on the top of the mountain before the Israelites’ eyes” (24:9–11, 17).
 And subsequently, following Yahweh’s issuing a set of instructions for the construction of a sanctuary with a meeting tent and the people’s getting Aaron to make gods for them, Moses approached or entreated or placated the face of Yahweh his God (halah piel) (32:11).
 Then before the implementing of the instructions in Exod 25–31, Moses erected a small-scale meeting tent where Yahweh would speak with him “face-to-face” (33:7–11).
 Moses or anyone else could consult Yahweh there, and Yahweh would respond to Moses’s questions.
 This tent is something like one Israel would actually have had through the wilderness and would have taken into Canaan, and a later version was incorporated in the temple.

 For the future, Yahweh promised, “My face, it will go, and I will bring about settling for you,” and Moses replied, “If your face is not going, don’t make us go up from here” (33:14–15).
 Moses went on to ask Yahweh to let him see his splendor, if he is to take the people up to Canaan.
-Yahweh says he can see his goodness, as the one who will be gracious and compassionate to whomever he wishes, but not his splendor.
-He can see his back, “the traces of His presence, the afterglow of His supernatural effulgence” (Sarna, Genesis, 215).
+Yahweh says Moses can see his goodness, as the one who will be gracious and compassionate to whomever he wishes, but not his splendor.
+He can see his back, “the traces of His presence, the afterglow of His supernatural effulgence” (Sarna).
 But his face “will not let itself be seen” (33:20–22).

 When Moses subsequently went up and then came down the mountain (34:29–35), his face “horned” (qaran; a horn is a qeren) or “shafted” or “beamed” (Kass).
-The verb suggests something like horns, shining rays.
-Moses manifested an “awe-inspiring radiance,” in an “afterglow of the refulgent splendor of the Divine Presence” (Sarna, Genesis, 221).
+The verb suggests something that looked like horns, shining rays.
+Moses manifested an “awe-inspiring radiance,” in an “afterglow of the refulgent splendor of the Divine Presence” (Sarna).

 B. Context of Related Passages

 The first person who saw God may have been Hagar (Gen 16:13), though her words are appropriately enigmatic in speaking of her experience.
 She calls Yahweh “God of my seeing,” which might denote her seeing God or God seeing her.
 After his enigmatic experience, Jacob says, “I have seen God face to face, and my life has escaped” (natsal niphal; Gen 32:30 [31]): or does he mean he saw a god, a supernatural being?
 Micaiah says that he saw Yahweh on his throne and overheard him speak (1 Kgs 22:19), as does Amos (Amos 9:1), and Isaiah (Isa 6:1).
 But this prophetic seeing in a vision seems a different kind of seeing.
-Ezekiel sees God in a vision, too, though he is more restrained in speaking of what he saw (Ezek 1:26–28), and Exodus and Ezekiel both add “something like” (Brueggemann, “Exodus,” on 24:1–18).
+Ezekiel sees God in a vision, too, though he is more restrained in speaking of what he saw (Ezek 1:26–28), and Exodus and Ezekiel both add “something like” (Brueggemann).
 Ezekiel is more expansive in speaking of Yahweh’s visionary temple (Ezek 40–48).
 This might make one understand him as a new Moses (McKeating; Idestrom), though he does not here speak of seeing God.
 “Beheld” (hazah) suggests a more prophetic form of perception (Childs; cf. Ibn Ezra), perhaps a mystical seeing (Scarlata)

 C. Exegetical Techniques/Hermeneutics Employed